thunder-engine/thunder-doc/reference/quaternion.rst

 Description
 -----------

+The Quaternion class represents rotations in 3D space.

 Quaternions consist of a 3D rotation axis specified by the x, y, and z coordinates, and a w representing the rotation angle.